 Calcium is necessary for muscle contractions to occur throughout the body.
-This mineral enters muscle cells through ion channels, which are tiny pores on the surface of the cell.
-This process is essential for normal bodily functioning.
+This mineral enters muscle cells through ion channels, which are tiny pores on a cell’s surface.

-There are two different types of calcium channel blocker, which are called dihydropyridines and nondihydropyridines.
+There are two different types of calcium channel blockers, known as dihydropyridines and nondihydropyridines.

 Dihydropyridines target a specific type of calcium channel in the body.
 They cause the blood vessels to widen, lowering blood pressure.

-It is sometimes possible for these medications to widen the blood vessels too much, which can result in swelling in the feet and legs.
+It is sometimes possible for these medications to widen the blood vessels too much, resulting in swelling in the feet and legs.
 Doctors are careful to prescribe a dosage that reduces the risk of this happening.

 Nondihydropyridines widen blood vessels in the same way as dihydropyridines.
 However, they have additional effects on the heart that can help control a rapid heart rate.

-Verapamil specifically targets heart muscle cells, or the myocardium.
-Doctors use this drug to reduce chest pain as it relaxes blood vessels and reduces the amount of oxygen that the heart requires.
+Verapamil specifically targets heart muscle cells or the myocardium.
+Doctors use this drug to reduce chest pain because it relaxes blood vessels and reduces the amount of oxygen the heart requires.

-Verapamil is also useful for slowing abnormally rapid and potentially dangerous heart rhythms, such as supraventricular tachycardia.
+Verapamil is also useful for slowing atypically rapid and potentially dangerous heart rhythms, such as supraventricular tachycardia.

 Common side effects of calcium channel blockers include: